j-o-d-o/MLPipe-Trainer/README.md

 # MLPipe-Trainer

 Manage your Data Pipline and Tensorflow & Keras models with MLPipe.
-It is NOT another "wrapper" around Tensorflow, but rather adds utilities to setup an environment to control data flow and managed trained models (weights & results).</br>
+It is NOT another "wrapper" around Tensorflow, but rather adds utilities to setup an environment to control data flow and managed trained models (weights & results) with the help of Conda and MongoDB.</br>
-To get started, check out this repository and follow the Application Setup described below.

 Table of Contents:
 1. [ Application Setup ](#app_setup)